JazzBoy69/qmk_firmware/keyboards/converter/mediator/readme.md

 Keyboard/Mouse QMK Converter Firmware
 ======================

-These configuration files use a completely different 'matrix scan' system than other keyboards.
-This converter relies on an external controller to maintain a matrix of keystates.
+These configuration files does not implement the ‘matrix scan’ in the same way that other keyboards do.
+This converter relies on an external controller to maintain a matrix of keystates and receives the matrix state from the external controller.
 It also requests rotary encoder and mouse info from the external controller.
 This project allows QMK features to be used on the received matrix and mouse info.

 This can be useful if:
     1) The attached keyboard does not implement QMK